Stratford-upon-Avon Boat Club

-Stratford-upon-Avon Boat Club is a rowing club on the River Avon, based at The Clubhouse, Recreation Ground, Swan's Nest Lane, Stratford-upon-Avon, Warwickshire.
+Stratford-upon-Avon Boat Club is a rowing club on the River Avon, based at The Clubhouse, Recreation Ground, Swan's Nest Lane, Stratford-upon-Avon, Warwickshire, England and is affiliated to British Rowing.

 History

-The club was founded on Monday the 10 August, 1874 and is affiliated to British Rowing.
+The club was founded on Monday 10 August 1874.
+The Annual General meeting originally took place at the Falcon Hotel.

 The club has intermittently produced British champions since 1977.

 Club colours

 The blade colours are: blades: white with crimson & black squares; kit: crimson & black.